Better-HPC/keystone-api/docs/setup/settings.md

 ## Email Notifications

 Keystone will default to using the local server when issuing email notifications.
+An alternative SMTP server can be sepcified using the settings below.
-Securing your production email server with a username/password is recommended, but not required.
+Securing your production email server with a username/password is strongly recommended.

 | Setting Name          | Default Value             | Description                                             |
 |-----------------------|---------------------------|---------------------------------------------------------|